-If the billion dollar makeover of the Yankee Stadium amazed you, wait till you see the new Dallas Cowboys Stadium which is twice as big as the Yankee stadium.
+If the billion-dollar makeover of the Yankee Stadium amazed you, wait till you see the new Dallas Cowboys Stadium, which is twice as big as the Yankee stadium.
 The new $1.1 billion stadium has become the most expensive football stadium ever built, at least for one season.
 The goal was to make Cowboys Stadium a tourist attraction and a landmark, not just an exciting place to watch a football game.
-And one look at the features and amenities at this stadium and you know that this goal has definitely been achieved.
+One looks at the features and amenities at this stadium, and you know that this goal has definitely been achieved.

-A five star stadium, it boasts of the world’s largest television (a Mitsubishi digital screen that is 72 feet tall and 160 feet wide) and retractable glass doors (the 180-foot-high glass doors take 18 minutes to open)!
-Besides that there are 3,000 TV screens adorning the pillars, walls and escalators, a retractable roof as well as thirty-one lounges, bars and clubs!
+A five-star stadium, it boasts of the world’s largest television (a Mitsubishi digital screen that is 72 feet tall and 160 feet wide) and retractable glass doors (the 180-foot-high glass doors take 18 minutes to open)!
+Besides that, 3,000 TV screens are adorning the pillars, walls, and escalators, a retractable roof as well, as thirty-one lounges, bars, and clubs!
 Three hundred suites, each with its own bar and lounge, operate in the stadium.
-All of the handrails, tables, seats, walls and air ducts are either silver or Cowboy blue.
+All of the handrails, tables, seats, walls, and air ducts are either silver or Cowboy blue.

-Designed by Dallas based HKS Architects and built by Manhattan Construction, the construction for this 88,000-square-foot stadium began in June 2006 and it hosted its first game on July 19, when 82,000 people saw Mexico’s national soccer team play Haiti, and Guadeloupe play Costa Rica.
+Designed by Dallas-based HKS Architects and built by Manhattan Construction, this 88,000-square-foot stadium began in June 2006.
+It hosted its first game on July 19, when 82,000 people saw Mexico’s national soccer team play Haiti and Guadeloupe play Costa Rica.
 The stadium’s prime-time debut will be Sept.
 20 on NBC, a Sunday night National Football League game between the Cowboys and the New York Giants.

-The stadium which looks like a spaceship form outside has a capacity of 80,000 which can be extended to 100,000 for special events.
-A true architectural masterpiece, the players along with the spectators are sure to get a unique experience here.
+The stadium, which looks like a spaceship from outside, has a capacity of 80,000, which can be extended to 100,000 for special events.
+A true architectural masterpiece, the players and the spectators are sure to get a unique experience here.